WebsiteBaker-modules/anynews/README.md

 		'lang_filter' => false,
 	);

-	// calling getNewsItems() without configuration array uses the defaults shown above echo getNewsItems();
+	// calling getNewsItems() without configuration array uses the defaults above echo getNewsItems();

-To display only news items associated to the sectionID=8 and change the display_mode to 4, you can use the following code.
-Optional configuration paramters not defined fall back to the DEFAULTS shown above.
+**Example:*** To show only news associated to sectionID=8 and to set display_mode=4 the default configuration can be overwritten.
+Omitted paramters are set to the DEFAULTS shown above.

 	// customized cwsoft-anynews function call
 	$config = array(